VQ Probe v2.5 User Guide

 Set RD Curve as Anchor

-An anchor RD Curve is used to calculate BD Rate.
-BD Rate will be calculated for all other RD Curves and relatively to the one marked as an anchor RD Curve.
+An anchor RD Curve is used for BD Rate calculation.
+BD Rates will be calculated for all other RD Curves relative to the anchor RD Curve.

 To mark an RD Curve as the anchor, select that RD Curve and press the right mouse button.
 Once marked, its name will be changed:

-Playback can be started by clicking the appropriate Play button, by choosing the menu item Playback > Play/Pause or by using the Space hotkey.
-To stop playback, press the Pause button, choose the menu item Playback > Play/Pause or use the Space hotkey.
+Playback can be started by clicking the Play button, by choosing the Playback > Play/Pause menu item, or by using the Space hotkey.
+To stop playback, press the Pause button, choose the Playback > Play/Pause menu item, or use the Space hotkey.

 Playback can be looped by checking the Playback > Loop menu item or by using the Ctrl + L hotkey.
 By default, playback is not looped.

-Maximum playrate can be set to one of the values placed under the Playback > Max Playrate menu.
+Maximum playrate can be set to one of the predefined values listed in the Playback > Max Playrate menu.
 The default value is 25 fps.

 NOTE: Depending on hardware resources, playrate can be less than targeted in the menu.